statefulj/statefulj/framework.md

 A *Transition* is a reaction to an *Event* directed at a *Stateful Entity*.
 The *Transition* can involve a possible change in *State* and a possible *Action*.

-In the *Stateful Framework*, a Transition is a method in the *Stateful Controller* annotated with the [@Transition](public/javadoc/org/statefulj/framework/core/annotations/Transition.html) annotation.
+In the *StatefulJ Framework*, a Transition is a method in the *Stateful Controller* annotated with the [@Transition](public/javadoc/org/statefulj/framework/core/annotations/Transition.html) annotation.

 | Field	    |Value 				         	| Description                                                |
 |---		|-------------------         	| -------------                                                                                        |